 Note: SLD-II can still be offered as a two-week, fully facilitated online course for institutional groups.

 In this course, you will create a set of course design documents in which you:

 - Design learning outcomes, assessments, and activities at the weekly/unit level

 - Develop methods, with guidance and tips, appropriate to your course delivery format (online, hybrid, face-to-face)

 - Put together a “grand opening” to address your pedagogical challenge from the first day of class

 - Proactively consider design issues related to teaching techniques, grading, inclusion, accessibility, and student motivation

-- Receive ongoing feedback from a facilitator and colleagues at every step
+- Receive ongoing feedback from a facilitator at four key steps

 Dr. L. Dee Fink was previously teaching faculty and the founding director of the Instructional Development Program at the University of Oklahoma.
 Dee currently leads numerous workshops at conferences and on campuses and serves as a consultant to faculty and institutions in higher education in the US, Canada, Mexico, Europe, the Middle East, and Asia.
 To learn more about Dee and his work, visit: https://www.deefinkandassociates.com